payscale/fables/README.md

 ## For users:

-Parse all of the tabular data in the input file:
+Parse the tabular data in the input file:
 ```
 import fables